For more than 40 years, Grand European Travel has been providing a wonderfully simple, and genuinely personal, way to travel.

 Welcome to the world’s most multiculturally diverse city, Toronto.
 Known to locals as the ‘Six’, Canada’s hipster enclave and largest city is all about unique neighbourhoods, fusion food, fascinating museums, vintage shopping and a healthy obsession with all things hockey.
 At the centre of it all is the city’s icon, the CN Tower, its 553 metre (1814 foot) spire dominating the landscape.
 After settling in to your hotel, you can wander around the district’s open-air markets which will no doubt get tummies rumbling.
 For dinner why not head to near-by Kensington Market, arguably the most diverse of all the city’s neighbourhoods where the idea of fusion food is taken to all new heights.

 Pack your sense of adventure this morning as you’re off to visit Niagara Falls!
-The biggest (and loudest) falls in North America, an incredible 750,000 gallons (2,850,000 l) of water thunder into the gorge below every second, creating a natural phenomenon many have dubbed the 8th Wonder of the World.
+The biggest (and loudest) falls in North America, an incredible 750,000 gallons of water thunder into the gorge below every second, creating a natural phenomenon many have dubbed the 8th Wonder of the World.
 We’ll be getting you up close and personal on a cruise to Horseshoe Falls, allowing you to see both the Canadian and American sides.
 Remember that raincoat?
 Now’s the time to use it.
 Back in Toronto later, the rest of the day is yours to do as you please.
 Maybe head to Queen West to explore the neighbourhood’s impressive collection of art galleries and design studios, or take advantage of our CN Tower Optional Experience to test your head for heights.

 Ready for some romance?
 We’ve got good news - timeless, elegant Québec City is up next.
-Exuding class, grandeur and a distinctly European feel, Québec City is almost a country within a country; 95% of the population speak French, and around 75% are native Francophiles.
+Exuding class, grandeur and a distinctly European feel, Québec City is almost a country within a country; 95% of the population speaks French, and around 75% are native Francophiles.
 Arriving here, we’ll be listening out for the collective sighs of appreciation as you set eyes on the narrow cobblestone streets and pretty parks for the first time.
-This afternoon, why not continue your Québec love affair with our Optional Experience that will get you out of town to admire the towering Montmorency Falls.
-Standing at 83 metres these falls are actually higher than Niagara Falls, forming the mouth of the Montmorency River.
+This afternoon, continue your Québec love affair with our Optional Experience that will get you out of town to admire the towering Montmorency Falls.
+Standing at 83 meters these falls are actually higher than Niagara Falls, forming the mouth of the Montmorency River.
 Travelling back to Québec City, you’ll then be treated to a 3-course dinner in the historic district of Vieux-Québec, tucking in to a menu of freshly sourced, organic ingredients.

 After no doubt grabbing a taste of France with a croissant and coffee, you’ll be heading out to join a Local Specialist this morning for a tour of the UNESCO World Heritage listed Old Town.
 Checking out sites including The Citadel, the historically significant Plains of Abraham, and the famous turrets of the Chateau Frontenac, the world’s most photographed hotel, prepare to fall even more in love with this city.
 This afternoon, why not continue your Québec adventure with our Optional Experience.